macOS

 grep -E '^CHAPTER (.*)\.
 The' novel.txt

-Every word more 5 or more characters
+Every word with 5 or more characters

 grep -oE '\w{5,}' novel.txt